UPPS 07.07.04 - Student Employee Termination and Grievance Procedure

-PROCEDURE FOR PROCESSING SEPARATIONS
+PROCEDURES FOR PROCESSING SEPARATIONS

 All correspondence or notifications should be attached to the PCR following the naming conventions outlined by Human Resources for electronic PCRs.

-- Student employees will be notified of this policy and procedure through reference to this policy in the student handbook.
+- Student employees will be notified of this policy and procedure through reference to this policy in the Student Handbook.